-Select this choice to set keyboard operating characteristics such as keyboard speed or numlock state and to enable or disable the PS/2 mouse, diskette controller, integrated SCSI controller, serial ATA controller, Ethernet controllers, legacy diskette drive, 1394 (FireWire) and standard ports (such as serial and parallel).
+Select this choice to enable or disable integrated SCSI and Ethernet controllers and all standard ports (such as serial and parallel).
 Enable is the default setting for all controllers.
 If you disable a device, it cannot be configured, and the operating system will not be able to detect it (this is equivalent to disconnecting the device).
 If you disable the integrated SCSI controller and no SCSI adapter is installed, the computer will have no SCSI capability.
-If you disable the integrated Ethernet controller and no Ethernet adapter is installed, the computer will have no Ethernet.
+If you disable the integrated Ethernet controller and no Ethernet adapter is installed, the computer will have no Ethernet capability.